-20. Current restrictions on Palestinian access to and use of the land and water resources of Area C reduce both the amount of land that can be cultivated and its productivity, largely as a consequence of restricted water availability.
-Estimating the potential value added of removing these restrictions is difficult and would involve many arguable assumptions - so we have taken a very conservative approach based mostly on an expansion of Palestinian irrigated land in Area C (see Annex 1 to this report for a more detailed discussion of the methodology used).
-The settlement areas are excluded from this discussion.
+Current restrictions on Palestinian access to and use of the land and water resources of Area C reduce both the amount of land that can be cultivated and its productivity, largely as a consequence of restricted water availability.
+Estimating the potential value added of removing these restrictions is difficult and would involve many arguable assumptions-so we have taken a very conservative approach based mostly on an expansion of Palestinian-irrigated land in Area C (see appendix A to this report for a more detailed discussion of the methodology used).
+The settlement areas are excluded from this discussion, although they exemplify the agricultural potential in Area C (see Box 2.1).

-21. Irrigating the approximately 326,400 dunums of arable land notionally available for Palestinian cultivation in Area C would increase Palestinian Area C production by USD 1.068 billion.
-With potential additional rain fed land added and current Palestinian Area C production of USD 316 million discounted, the value of annual production would increase by some USD 890 million.
-This would require around 189 MCM of water per year, using the current Palestinian irrigation average of 579 litres of water per year per dunum37.
-Discussing access to this additional water is beyond the scope of this report, but it should be noted that substantial investments would be necessary.
+Irrigating the approximately 326,400 dunums of arable land notionally available for Palestinian cultivation in Area C would increase Palestinian Area C production by USD 1.068 billion.
+With potential additional rain-fed land added and current Palestinian Area C production of USD 316 million discounted, the value of annual production would increase by some USD 890 million.
+This would require around 189 MCM of water per year, using the current Palestinian irrigation average of 579 litres of water per year per dunum.
+14 Discussing access to this additional water is beyond the scope of this book, but it should be noted that substantial investments would be necessary.

-Box 2: Agriculture in Israeli Settlements in Area C exemplifies the Sector's Potential in the Area38
+Box 2.1 Agriculture in Israeli Settlements in Area C Exemplifies the Sector's Potential in the Area

 Recent estimates suggest that the area cultivated by the settlements in the West Bank has expanded rapidly, growing by 35 percent since 1997 and reaching around 93 thousand dunums in 2012.
 The cropping pattern of settler agriculture suggests good access to water and consequently higher productivity.
-In 2012, only 5 percent of the agricultural land cultivated by the settlements in the West Bank was devoted to olives production, one of the cultivations with the least water requirement.
+In 2012, only 5 percent of the agricultural land cultivated by the settlements in the West Bank was devoted to olive production, one of the cultivations with the box continued next page least water requirement.
 This minimal water requirement is one of the main reasons why almost half of the agricultural land cultivated by the Palestinians in the Palestinian territory is devoted to olive trees.
 Thus, better access to water would enable a similar shift in the cropping pattern and increased productivity of agriculture in the Palestinian economy.
 There is no publicly available information to estimate the value of agricultural production in Israeli settlements.
 A conservative estimate, which relies on the current Palestinian productivity level of irrigated land in the West Bank, suggests that the potential agricultural value of the settlements' land used for agriculture is at least USD 251 million, equivalent to USD 196 million in value added.
-This large potential is confirmed by the fact that the settlements currently provide most of the pomegranates exported to Europe and Russia, in addition to 22 percent of the almonds and 12.9 percent of the olives among others.
+This large potential is confirmed by the fact that the settlements currently provide most of the pomegranates exported to Europe and the Russian Federation, in addition to 22 percent of the almonds and 12.9 percent of the olives among others.
 The Jordan Valley settlements produce 60 percent of the dates destined to Israel and 40 percent of the exported dates.